MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/gear/2016-02-01-soundslice.markdown

 AH: Well, I do a lot of [transcribing](https://en.wikipedia.org/wiki/Transcription_(music)).
 I've been doing this for probably more than 10 years and my process for all those 10 years has been: listen to a recording, write out either on paper or in a plain text file on my computer the tab of the guitar notes.
 {: .interviewee }

 I can read music, but not very well, so I just use tab.
 For years I would painstakingly transcribe these old jazz recordings.
-[Django Reinhardt&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Django_Reinhardt) jazz guitar stuff.
+[Django Reinhardt&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Django_Reinhardt) jazz guitar stuff.
 And I would come back to it a week later and I wouldn't even understand my own transcription even though I did all the work of transcribing it.
 So, I would always have to go back to the original source recording and listen to it in tandem with the tab that I'd written out.
 {: .interviewee }

 That got me really really craving a way of <span class="important">seeing tab synced with a real recording</span>.
 Of course, there have been for many years programs that show you tab and they play a synthetic MIDI kind of a sound, but I hate that.
 It's horrible. <span class="important">It's a horrible way to learn how to sound</span>, how to make your guitar sound a certain way because it's not a human playing it.
 {: .interviewee }

 So, I firmly believe the best way to learn (at least for my way of learning), <span class="important">the best way for me to learn a tune is to listen to a real recording.
 I wanted to make something that let me marry the two: a real recording along with tab or sheet music</span>.
 So, that was the original version of Soundslice.
-That launched in 2012 and it worked for YouTube videos where [you could find/search for any YouTube video on our site and transcribe it&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.soundslice.com/completed/) and the transcription would be such that it would be linked with video.
+That launched in 2012 and it worked for YouTube videos where [you could find/search for any YouTube video on our site and transcribe it&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://www.soundslice.com/completed/) and the transcription would be such that it would be linked with video.
 {: .interviewee }

 So you actually say, "From this moment in the video to this moment in the video, it's playing this note on this string in this fret."
 It's very painstaking kind of a process.
 It got a following, but the number one bit of feedback that we had was, "Please add sheet music.
 Not just tab, because I'm a piano player or a horn player and I want to use it, but I can't use it if it's just tablature."